szelingtan/tp/docs/DeveloperGuide.md

    1. Test case: `prescribe 1 m/Estrogen` <br>
    Expected: Get an error saying that the 1st patient already has Estrogen prescribed (due to the previous test)
    1. Test case: `prescribe 3 m/Testosterone` <br>
-   Expected: Successfully prescribe testosterone to the 3rd patient.
+   Expected: Successfully prescribe Testosterone to the 3rd patient.

 1. Unprescribing medicine
    1. Prerequisites: Have at least 1 patient, all of which have Estrogen, Anti-androgens, and Ibuprofen prescribed